 Built in the 15th century by the order of Francesco Sforza, today it is one of Milan’s symbols.
 As soon as you arrive, enjoy the majesty of the exterior architecture made with imposing gates, towers and a large courtyard.

 Don’t leave before paying a visit also inside the castle.
-The same ticket will buy an entrance to the different museums such as the Archaeological Museum that includes one of the most important Egyptian museums in Italy, after Turin one.
+The same ticket will buy an entrance to the different museums such as the Archaeological Museum which includes one of the most important Egyptian museums in Italy, after the one in Turin.

 You can also view the paintings of artists such as Canaletto, Mantegna and Correggio in the Pinacoteca, or a collection of sculptures, objects and masterpieces from the Middle Ages and Renaissance in the Museum of Ancient Art.

 Take a stroll in Parco Sempione